mehulagg/gitlab/doc/ci/variables/README.md

     description: "Pre-defined variable"
 ```

-The `TEST` variable will now be an option when manually running a pipeline.
+The new variable will now be available when you [run a pipeline manually](https://docs.gitlab.com/ee/ci/pipelines/#run-a-pipeline-manually).

 For more details, see [`.gitlab-ci.yml` defined variables](#gitlab-ciyml-defined-variables).